Podcasts can be a great escape from the day-to-day grind of being a CEO.

 In the past year, I have gone from never listening to these audio shows to binging on them.

-(I also help produce one at my new venture.)
+(I also helped produce one called “The Kingdom” at my new venture.)

 Nonetheless, I am still just as discerning about what I let stimulate my eardrums and cranium.